ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 4. **Irreversibility**:
    - Once a cluster is merged or split, it cannot be undone.

 ---

-## Conclusion

-Hierarchical clustering is a versatile algorithm for discovering data structures and relationships.
-Its dendrogram representation offers valuable insights into the clustering process.
-While it is computationally intensive and sensitive to noise, preprocessing techniques and hybrid approaches can address these limitations, making it suitable for a variety of applications.

----

-## C. Use Cases of Unsupervised Learning
+## C.Shot Recap of  Use Cases of Unsupervised Learning

 - 🧑‍🤝‍🧑 **Market Segmentation:** Identifying customer groups with similar behavior.
 - 🚨 **Anomaly Detection:** Spotting unusual patterns in datasets for fraud detection or system monitoring.